alvaropenaleon/visualisation-for-advanced-biodiversity-monitoring-using-ai-driven-acoustic-technology/README.md

 ## Example data

 The repository includes small CSVs under `examples/` so you can verify the full path quickly.
 Upload an example file through the Node‑RED dashboard and confirm charts populate in Grafana.
+Any BirdNET-style CSV that includes timestamp, species label, and confidence.

 > If your deployment does **not** include `examples/`, use any BirdNET‑style CSV that includes timestamp, species label, confidence, and (optionally) site/device metadata.